wilsonliaows/docs/connectors/salesforce.md

 ### Can I connect more than one Salesforce account in a single recipe?
 Yes, you may use up to 2.
 Simply use the Salesforce Secondary app on Workato, and you will be able to use both accounts in a single recipe.
 Find out more [here](http://http://docs.workato.com/features/secondary-connectors.html).

-### What versions and editions we work with or don't work with
-Workato works with all versions and editions of Salesforce including Force.com apps.

 ### Using real-time triggers

 Workato offers real-time capabilities for 2 Salesforce triggers, namely **New Object** and **New/Updated Object**.
 This allows Workato to pick up any object that was created/updated in Salesforce immediately.
 To enable this,